WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Arielle-Bennett/ArielleUpdates.md

 * [17 March 2021](#date-17-march-2021)
 * [23 February 2021](#date-23-february-2021)
 * [15 February 2021 (w/e 14 Feburary 2021)](#date-15-february-2021-we-14-feburary-2021)

+## Date: 13 October 2021
+*Gap between meetings due to rescheduling / deadlines / illness*

+#### Who did you help this month?
+* MS new role!
+Very relieved this is sorted
+* KP & AMM with RSF stuff
+* BN with open call discussion
+* Lots of people with Flexigrant
+* Folks with grant submissions

+#### Who helped you this month?
+* TC with contract stuff
+* MS & AM with Parliamentary Inquiry work
+* CL with contract
+* AO with finance stuff

+#### What did you achieve?
+* Parliamentary Inquiry submission 🎉 (that was a lot of fun and I enjoyed the process; real team effort!)
+* Lots of presentations: open access, enrichment students, etc etc etc
+* TPS leadership team selected, meeting scheduled
+* Invoices chased - mostly just reconciling final spend for projects
+* TPS Seminar went Very Well Indeed!

+#### What bought you joy this month?
+* Achieving the submission!
+* Feeling on top of our TPS invoicing
+* People offering TPS Coffee Chat topics
+* Producing governance documents

+#### What did you struggle with?
+* Proving tricky to get some of the proposals underway
+* Uncertainty around overall budget - taking steps to resolve

+#### What would you like to work on next week?
+* Preparing for first leadership team meeting
+* Budget updating
+* Newsletter preparation
+* Supporting AIM workshop and project initiation

+#### Where do you need help from Kirstie?
+* JDs
+* Input on chasing some people

+#### Any other topics?
+* Not right now

 ## Date: 15 September 2021